The University of Western Australia Information

 Diploma entry pathway

-Applicants with a completed AQF Level 5 qualification (Diploma) or above may be able to use this for admission to undergraduate programs at UWA.
+Applicants with a completed AQF Level 5 qualification (Diploma) or above may be able to use this for admission to bachelor's degrees at UWA.

 Early offers